-- Clean up all spills immediately. - No smoking, naked lights, ignition sources. - Avoid all contact with any organic matter including fuel, solvents, sawdust, paper or cloth and other incompatible materials, as ignition may result Avoid breathing dust or vapours and all contact with skin and eyes. ▶ Control personal contact with the substance, by using protective equipment. ▶ Contain and absorb spill with dry sand, earth, inert material or vermiculite.
-DO NOT use sawdust as fire may result Scoop up solid residues and seal in labelled drums for disposal.
+Minor Spills Clean up all spills immediately.
+No smoking, naked lights, ignition sources.
+Avoid all contact with any organic matter including fuel, solvents, sawdust, paper or cloth and other incompatible materials, as ignition may result.
+Avoid breathing dust or vapours and all contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with dry sand, earth, inert material or vermiculite.
+DO NOT use sawdust as fire may result.
+Scoop up solid residues and seal in labelled drums for disposal.
 Neutralise/decontaminate area.
-Clear area of personnel and move upwind.
+Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water courses.
 No smoking, flames or ignition sources.
 Increase ventilation.
-Contain spill with sand, earth or other clean, inert materials. ► NEVER USE organic absorbents such as sawdust, paper or cloth.
-Major Spills Use spark-free and explosion-proof equipment.
+Contain spill with sand, earth or other clean, inert materials.
+NEVER USE organic absorbents such as sawdust, paper or cloth.
+Use spark-free and explosion-proof equipment.
 Collect any recoverable product into labelled containers for possible recycling.
 Avoid contamination with organic matter to prevent subsequent fire and explosion.
-DO NOT mix fresh with recovered material Collect residues and seal in labelled drums for disposal Wash area and prevent runoff into drains.
+DO NOT mix fresh with recovered material.
+Collect residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
 Decontaminate equipment and launder all protective clothing before storage and re-use.
+If contamination of drains or waterways occurs advise emergency services.